Coach Trip: Series 3 (2009)

-Series 4 (2010)
+Series 4 (February to April 2010)

 Coach Trip 4 was the fourth series of Coach Trip in the United Kingdom.
 Filming started on 7 September 2009 and lasted until 27 October 2009, the series began airing on 15 February 2010 and concluded on 23 April 2010.
 The length of this series was longer than the previous instalments, increased from 30 days to 50 days for a tour centred on European, Mediterranean, North African and West Asian countries on a coach like series 1, 2 and 3 attempting to vote off the least popular couples.
 Tour guide Brendan Sheerin, coach driver Paul Donald and narrator David Quantick all returned for this series, which aired on Channel 4.
 MT09 MTT was the coach registration number plate.

-Series 5 (2010)
+Series 5 (August to October 2010)

 Coach Trip 5 was the fifth series of Coach Trip in the United Kingdom.
 Filming started in May 2010 and lasted until June 2010, the series began airing on 30 August 2010 and concluded on 8 October 2010.
 The show's format changed slightly from previous series and with weekends included, from Day 2 of that the couple who received a yellow card the previous day would be immune from the following vote the next day.
 The series involves seven couples traveling on a one-month tour centering on Northern European countries for the first time, with visits to Denmark, Finland, Sweden, Norway, Lithuania, Latvia and Estonia.
 Tour guide Brendan Sheerin, coach driver Paul Donald and the MT09 MTT registration all returned for this series, which airs on Channel 4.
-Dave Vitty was the narrator for the first time and the airing time moved from 5:00pm to 5:30pm.
+David Vitty was the narrator for the first time and the airing time moved from 5:00 pm to 5:30 pm.

-Series 6 (2011)
+Series 6 (February to March 2011)

 Coach Trip 6 was the sixth series of Coach Trip in the United Kingdom.
 Filming started in July 2010 and lasted until August 2010, the series began airing on 14 February 2011 and concluded on 25 March 2011.
 The voting system rules reverted to those of earlier series.
 The length of this series was the same as the previous non-celebrity series but with weekends excluded.
 The tour visited Mediterranean countries like series 2 but with visits to Switzerland added for a month.
 Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for this series, which was aired on Channel 4 with a similar start to series 2 and a similar end to series 4.